AMM & DEX Venues

 Δ Mid (Delta Mid)

 Δ Mid shows how much a pool’s price has diverged from the most recently active pool.
-The reference pool (shown as ref in the column) is whichever pool had a swap most recently.
-All other pools are measured against it.
+The reference pool (shown as ref) is whichever pool had a swap most recently.

 | Δ Mid value | Meaning |